FreemoX/ERSCMU/README.md

 2. **Initial Setup**:
     - On the first run, the application will check for updates automatically.
     - If the mod path is not detected, you can browse to the SeamlessCoop folder manually or use the auto-discover feature.
+    - If ERSCMU determines the mod is not installed, it'll prompt the user to download it.
+It can then be automatically installed.

 3. **Checking for Updates**:
     - Click on `Check for Updates` in the application menu or the main window to manually check for updates.